CharlesHolbrow/vst-chunk-inspector/README.md

 4. Custom Name (If pulgin is renamed): `""`
 5. Plugin ID. for VST3: `1997878177` and `{5653545344656C237473746572656F20}`
   - Reaper's ID, which can be found in `reaper-vstplugins64.ini` in `~/Library/Application Support/Reaper` on Mac.
 Initial tests show that its okay if this is incorrect.
-  - Strongly suspect: VstPlugin's "ClassID", and Base64 encoded.
+  - VstPlugin's "ClassID" in hex.
 This has to be correct for the plugin to load

 Tracktion VST3 EditControllerIDs are VERY similar (one character off) to that second number reported in reaper